Shadow’s Fall Sample Chapter

 She points to the one team member seated behind me.
 I turn.
 He looks up at my face.
 His expression changes fast, but not before I notice how much he’s enjoying the view.
 I wear JabbaJeans just for that reaction.

-I vent, “You drive this vehicle?”
-He’s slow to answer so I keep busy yanking open the service panel above his head.
+The guy’s slow to answer so I keep busy yanking open the service panel above his head.
 This is the same type of medi-vehicle Brios and I jacked behind enemy lines in South Am.
-Thank god for standardization.
-I hunt around for a moment and then tear out the tracker.
-As I throw it into the disposal unit I remember Brios’s favorite line during that whole conflict, “Good times…” I mutter.
+Thank God for standardization.

-He climbs into the front seat, loads in the data, and stares blankly at the transit screen, “This address is for a lingerie shop.”
+He climbs into the front seat, loads in the data, and stares at the transit screen.
+“This address is for a lingerie shop.”

 “What are you going to do when we get there?” the driver asks over his shoulder.
 The MobiMed pulls smoothly away from the curb and heads for the TopSide causeway.

-“Well, your friends are going to keep earning money,” I look back at Brios.
-His color is better, “and you’re coming inside with me.”
+“Well, your friends are going to keep earning money and as for you….”
+I glance back at Brios.
+He’s going to be fine.
+“You’re coming inside with me.”